Rebecca A. Kirch, J.D.

-Rebecca Kirch is Executive Vice President of Healthcare Quality and Value for the National Patient Advocate Foundation (NPAF), the advocacy affiliate of the Patient Advocate Foundation (PAF).
-In this role, she provides strategic focus and leadership in bringing the millions of patient and family voices these two organizations represent to the forefront of national health care quality improvement efforts.
-As a leading health policy expert and advocate in her field, Rebecca is dedicated to improving quality of life and the quality of care for all adults, infants, children and families confronting serious illness.
+Rebecca Kirch is EVP of Healthcare Quality and Value for the National Patient Advocate Foundation (NPAF), providing strategic focus and leadership in bringing patient and caregiver voices and values to the forefront of health reform efforts.
+As a leading health policy expert and advocate in her field, Rebecca is dedicated to advancing person-centered policies and practices that put people at the heart of healthcare.

-A frequently invited speaker on the patient and family experience, priorities of person-centered care, and quality improvement practices that promote goal-directed care, Rebecca has authored numerous articles and book chapters, including publications in the New England Journal of Medicine, Archives of Internal Medicine, JAMA Oncology, Health Affairs, and other professional journals.
-She has been featured in multiple media outlets and also serves in leadership roles with several advocacy coalitions.
-Rebecca’s recognition’s include:
+A frequently invited speaker on the patient and family experience and person-centered care priorities and practices, Rebecca has authored numerous articles and book chapters, including publications in the New England Journal of Medicine, Archives of Internal Medicine, JAMA Oncology, Health Affairs, Circulation and other professional journals.
+She is the recipient of numerous national awards, has been featured in multiple media outlets and also serves in leadership roles on several stakeholder advisory committees and advocacy coalitions.